What is cryotherapy?

 What can be frozen off?

 Before any skin lesion is frozen off, a proper diagnosis needs to be made.
 This can be done by inspection or may even need biopsy to obtain a definite diagnosis.
 Many skin lesions look alike, however experienced doctors making a visual inspection may be enough.
 Some lesions may not be so obvious – here the old adage – “If in doubt, cut it out!” applies!
 This is a critical decision to make – the doctor, if unsure, should opt for biopsy first.
 The most obvious example is a newly formed black mole-like lesion – definitely a melanoma needs to be excluded.
 I cannot emphasize the severity of the situation if a melanoma is just frozen off!
-Benign lesions such as warts, solar keratosis, seborrheic warts, skin tags, superficial skin cancers – Basal Cell carcinoma, Squamous cell carcinoma and any other benign lesions are all amenable for cryotherapy.
+Benign lesions are amenable to cryotherapy.

 Does it hurt?

-Freezing lesions can be uncomfortable, many describe it as a stinging like sensation.
-Generally, most people, even children, can tolerate the procedure quite well.
+Freezing lesions can be uncomfortable, many describe it as a stinging sensation.
+Generally, most adults and children, can tolerate the procedure well.

 Are there any side effects?